Using social media to create conversations, understand audience interests, and support co-creation

 Be in the KNOW

-As part of our Young Voices Africa project, we undertook ‘coding’ of thousands of comments from social media campaigns, which helped us to understand how young people were engaging, and further improve our communications work, as well as sharing our learning with others.
-From this we found 59% of people participating in online discussions showed deeper engagement with the issues covered in the animations, by, for example, expressing that they have gained knowledge; changing their perspective; or relating the issue back to their own experience.
+As part of our Young Voices Africa project, which engaged young people in Southern Africa through character-led animations on sex and relationships, we undertook coding of thousands of their comments from social media campaigns.
+This helped us to understand how young people were engaging, and further improve our communications work with this group.
+We found 59% of people participating in online discussions showed deeper engagement with the issues covered in the animations – expressing that they had gained knowledge; changed their perspective; or related the issue back to their own experience.